 To address deepening global environmental issues including the material issues of climate change and a recycling-oriented society, the H.U.
-Group is committed to taking action based on the Environmental Policy from the perspectives of reducing its environmental impact and improving operational efficiency.
+Group is working to reduce environmental impact and improve operational efficiency by reducing GHG emissions, improving efficiency, and reducing waste based on the Environmental Policy.

 Established on July 5th 2019